beejjorgensen/bgnet/src/bgnet.md

 a mechanism called \index{broadcast} _broadcasting_.
 With IPv6, broadcasting
 isn't supported, and you have to resort to the often superior technique of _multicasting_, which, sadly I won't be discussing at this time.
-But enough of the starry-eyed future—we're stuck in the 32-bit present.
+But enough of the starry-eyed future---we're stuck in the 32-bit present.

 But wait!
 You can't just run off and start broadcasting willy-nilly; You have to
 \index{setsockopt()@\texttt{setsockopt()}} set the socket option